bmorledge-hampton19/mutperiod/README.md

 ***
 ## Quickstart Guide
 #### 1. Install mutperiod
-Install mutperiod through apt using the following two commands (available on Ubuntu version 20.04, Focal Fossa):
+Install mutperiod through apt using the following two commands (available on Ubuntu versions 20.04 (Focal Fossa) and 22.04 (Jammy Jellyfish)):
   `sudo add-apt-repository ppa:ben-morledge-hampton/mutperiod`
   `sudo apt update`
   `sudo apt install mutperiod`
+Optionally, the following commands may be run to install the deconstructSigs R package for stratification of data by mutation signature (only available for Focal Fossa; see the section on [stratifying mutation data](#stratifying-mutation-data))
+  `sudo apt install r-cran-deconstructsigs`

 #### 2. Set up the Data Directory
 After installing, run the following command: